 Roadway segment LOS is a measure of traffic efficiency and smoothness of flow along roadway segments that are not constrained by a nearby traffic signal.
-This has been calculated using methods specified in the 2010 Highway Capacity Manual using average speed for Class I highways (Class I highways are two-lane facilities in largely rural areas that motorists expect to traverse at relatively high speed).
+This has been calculated in accordance with theusing methods specified in the 2010 Highway Capacity Manual using average speed for Class I highways (Class I highways are two-lane facilities in largely rural areas that motorists expect to traverse at relatively high speed).